 The power is transferred from Input to Output if the input voltage is superior to a charge value define by the user : V_Batt_charg

-In this case we are just working in the same conditions as the unidirectional mode. (output voltage regulation on each board)
+In this case we are just working in the same conditions as the unidirectional mode. (output voltage regulation on each board) I don’t know how this affect on our code.

 And if the voltage is inferior to a discharge value define by the user : V_Batt_Discharge